Leica TL2 vs Sony RX1R II

-The Leica TL2 and the Sony Cyber-shot DSC-RX1R II are two digital cameras that were announced, respectively, in July 2017 and October 2015.
+The Leica TL2 and the Sony Cyber-shot DSC-RX1R II are two digital cameras that were revealed to the public, respectively, in July 2017 and October 2015.
 The TL2 is a mirrorless interchangeable lens camera, while the RX1R II is a fixed lens compact.
-The cameras are based on an APS-C (TL2) and a full frame sensor.
-The Leica has a resolution of 24.1 megapixel, whereas the Sony provides 42.2 MP.
+The cameras are based on an APS-C (TL2) and a full frame (RX1R II) sensor.
+The Leica has a resolution of 24.1 megapixels, whereas the Sony provides 42.2 MP.

-The physical size and weight of the Leica TL2 and the Sony RX1R II are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the TL2 – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Leica TL2 and the Sony RX1R II is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1R II is notably smaller (21 percent) than the Leica TL2.
 In this context, it is worth noting that neither the TL2 nor the RX1R II are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX1R II has a lens built in, whereas the TL2 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.

 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.